 I have to admit, this was my first heavily interactive (if small) application built with just jQuery.
 I probably could have done without jQuery, but we were using bootstrap so jQuery was there already anyway.
 I quickly found that my solution wasn’t very well architected for this particular problem-space.
 Specifically, I found myself writing a lot of extra code to handle state transitions related to changes in the data model after Ajax requests completed.

-I was trying to keep things simple by not using AngularJS, but in reality I think I could have saved myself hours of development time and left a more maintanable project if I had used a more structured framework.
+I was trying to keep things simple by not using AngularJS, but in reality I think I could have saved myself hours of development time and left a more maintainable project if I had used a more structured framework.
 Did I need AngularJS to do that?
 Maybe not.
 But Angular’s structural pattern generally helps developers “fall into the pit of success.”

 Awesome Community